A Practical System for Over-40 Practitioners Who Don’t Have More Time — But Still Want Real Progress

 Inside the book, you’ll learn how to:

-• Build a personal BJJ game that fits your body and energy
+Build a smaller, reliable game that fits your body and energy level

 Imagine Walking Into Class Like This…